Ontario’s housing supply progress

 Through our Community Housing Renewal Strategy and response to COVID-19, we invested more than $3 billion combined in 2020–21 and 2021–22, which is helping sustain, repair and grow community housing and address homelessness in Ontario.
 This includes investments to service managers and Indigenous program administrators through the Social Services Relief Fund to improve housing and homeless shelter solutions and support vulnerable people through these challenging times.

-The Homelessness Prevention Program, which launches April 1, 2022, streamlines and simplifies access to provincial housing and homelessness supports, and provides nearly $464 million each year.
+The Homelessness Prevention Program, which launched April 1, 2022, streamlines and simplifies access to provincial housing and homelessness supports, and provides nearly $464 million each year.

 Strengthened rural and northern communities

-In 2020, the year after More Homes, More Choice was implemented, small and rural municipalities saw double the number of housing starts compared with the year before.
-In 2021 this growth continued, with small and rural municipalities seeing triple the number of starts compared with 2020 — the highest level in over three decades.
+In 2021, two years after More Homes, More Choice was implemented, small and rural municipalities saw triple the number of housing starts compared with 2020 — the highest level in over three decades.

 Here are some of the changes that helped make that possible: